-- 32.19 Animals, except those which may have been expressly authorised by the Organiser for use by security services, are forbidden in the pit area and on the track and in any spectator area. - 32.20 The Race Director, the Clerk of the Course or the Medical Delegate can require a driver to have a medical examination at any time during an Event; this medical examination may include an anti-doping test (ISC Appendix L, Chapter II, Art.
+- 32.19 Animals, except those which may have been expressly authorised by the Organiser for use by security services, are forbidden in the pit area and on the track and in any spectator area. - 32.20 The Race Director, the Clerk of the Course, the Medical Delegate or the Chief Medical Officer can require a driver to have a medical examination at any time during an Event; this medical examination may include an anti-doping test (ISC Appendix L, Chapter II, Art.
 4).
 The Stewards may require anti-alcohol testing to take place in accordance with ISC App C.